tomcl/HowToUseGitTJWC/README.md

 ```

 After that, a Commit will add _F''_ to the commit history with both _E_ and _D_ as immediate ancestors as in the automatic case.
 A Push after this will succeed and propagate the updated file to origin.
-Github Desktop will do both of these from the commit and action buttons respectively.
+Github Desktop will do both from the commit and action buttons respectively.

 For more details see the [github information](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)

 ### Branches

 A git **branch** represents a complete history of the working file tree as a sequence of commits each containing a snapshot of file contents, store in the commit tree.
 The branch is identified by its HEAD commit, this links to the complete commit history.
 Typically a project's code will be on the _master_ branch.
 Any number of named other branches may coexist with the master branch.
-All of the Git operations you have learnt can be done, independently, on any branch.
+All the Git operations you have learnt can be done, independently, on any branch.
 Changing a branch has no effect on any other branch, all branches are independent, although they may share the oldest part of their commit histories.

 #### Implicit Branches